What we do

 CPF funds co-created solutions to accelerate progress towards gender equality and the SDG 2030 Agenda together with women’s NGOs—with a focus on reaching the most under-resourced and underrepresented grassroots women and community-based organisations.

 CPF wants to ensure that the women’s NGOs and CBOs receiving grants have the best chance of success with their initiatives.
-Through long-term partnerships that include systematic organisation development approaches, the grantees are supported to gain measurable institutional capacities in order to sustain their work towards their mission and serving the communities.
+We provide long-term partnerships and capacity development support to sustain their work towards their mission and serving the communities long after the project.
 These will include technical capacity building in:

 • Project management, financial management and strengthening systems, structures and strategies for organisation effectiveness (i.e., through organisation development (OD) assessments, change management, etc.)